Area Redevelopment Administration: Kennedy's anti-poverty policies

 Journalism by Homer Bigart in 1962-1963 aroused Kennedy's concern for poverty in Appalachia, and he focused existing funds on pilot projects on the issue in 1963.
 In late 1963, Kennedy said "the time has come to organize a national assault on the causes of poverty, a comprehensive program."

 In October 1963, Kennedy was planning a trip to bring national attention to rural poverty.

-The idea of the War on Poverty began emerging from the white house in 1963, but Congress was rejecting virtually all of Kennedy's domestic legislation proposals at the time.
+The idea of the war on poverty began emerging from the White House in 1963, but Congress was rejecting virtually all of Kennedy's domestic legislation proposals at the time.

 Kennedy strongly prioritized foreign policy in his concerns over his domestic agenda.

-Area Redevelopment Administration

 Creation

 Kennedy proposed and achieved passage of the Area Redevelopment Act, which provided federal funding to economically struggling regions of the country.
 The Area Redevelopment Act, a $394 million spending package passed in 1961, followed a strategy of investing in the private sector to stimulate new job creation.
 It specifically targeted businesses in urban and rural depressed areas and authorized $4.5 million annually over four years for vocational training programs.